Gioppix/twitter-clone/readme.md

    - Run the task "Generate types"

-3. To update the database after making changes:
+3. To persists database changes in git:
    - Run the task "Create/update init.sql"

 ### Logging in